UK police warn about rare goat-antelope escaped from zoo

-LONDON (AP) — British police are warning the public to stay away from a rare goat-antelope that has escaped from a zoo in western England.
+LONDON (AP) — British police warned the public Monday to stay away from a rare goat-antelope that has escaped from a zoo in western England.

-Official says the young female West Caucasian tur is likely in the woods near Paignton Zoo, about 200 miles southwest of London.
+Official says the young female West Caucasian tur was likely in the woods near Paignton Zoo, about 200 miles southwest of London.

 Devon and Cornwall Police said Monday the horned beast could pose a danger if she is startled by people approaching her.